seth/rebar_lock_deps_plugin/README.md

-# repar_lock_deps_plugin: A Rebar Plugin that Generates Locked Dependencies for Rebar Projects #
+# A Rebar Plugin that Generates Locked Dependencies for Rebar Projects #

 ## tl;dr ##

-Use this script to create reproducible builds for a rebar project.
+Use this plugin to create reproducible builds for a rebar project.
 Generate a `rebar.config.lock` file by running the command from the top level directory of your project like this: